Re-Source & Essential Nature - Zion National Park

 If you cancel 31 – 69 days before your retreat start date, 50% of your payment will be refunded.

 If you cancel 30 days or less before your retreat start date, you can apply 25% of your payment to another retreat.
 Please do not come if you are sick.
 Do your best to ensure good health leading up to the event.
+As all money will have already been paid out, I will have to stick to these policies so please purchase trip insurance in case there is illness or emergency.

 It is recommended that you purchase trip insurance if you think there may be a possibility that you can't make it due to illness or life circumstances.
 Money most likely can't be refunded beyond what is listed in this policy, even with medical reason.